The Amazon Fire TV Stick remotes are notoriously known for draining their batteries extremely quick.

-In this article, I’m going to discuss all the reasons which cause the unacceptably low battery life of the Amazon Fire TV Stick remote, and also share the solutions to fix them and maximise the battery life of your Fire TV Stick remote!
+In this article, I’m going to discuss all the reasons which cause the unacceptably low battery life of the Amazon Fire TV Stick remote, and also share the solutions to fix them and maximize its battery life!

 I’m also gonna share a review of the batteries which I’ve been continuously using with my Amazon Fire TV Stick remotes (yes, I own multiple of them) for the last one year without the need for any replacement.